koshev-msk/modemfeed/README.md

 # qtools OpenWrt package
-Tools modems based on the Qualcom chipset
+Tools modems based on the Qualcomm chipset